L$^3$: Large Lookup Layers: Background and Related Work

 In SCONE, \citet{scone} collect a set of ``f-grams'' that each get a single embedding in a large embedding table at the \textit{beginning} of the model.
 During training, a small transformer produces embeddings for these f-grams, and the embedding corresponding to an input token is the embedding of the longest f-gram that is a suffix of the prefix ending at that token.
 During inference, the f-gram embedding table is cached.
 SCONE essentially expands the tokenizer embedding table to a local context embedding table, allowing the model to ``skip computation'' on cached f-grams.

 In contrast, the recent Engrams work places embedding tables \textit{throughout} the model and uses local suffix information to select a set of embeddings per token \cite{engrams}.
 Similar to our approach, these embeddings are aggregated based on the current hidden state with full context information.
 However, unlike \lut, Engrams contains many additional steps such as n-gram hashing, tokenizer compression, and pooling.
 Our experiments suggest that \luts scales similarly to Engrams and that the key to both approaches is in the large embedding table.
-Since Engrams came out \textit{last week} while we were writing this paper and is thus concurrent work, we leave a full comparison for the future.
+Since Engrams is concurrent work, we leave a full comparison for the future.

 Finally, works such as Cartridges \cite{cartridges} have targeted learning a \textit{KV cache}, which is in some sense conceptually aligned with how \luts attends to learned embedding layers.
 These works target retrieval tasks where multiple prompts attend to a shared context.
 In Cartridges, \citet{cartridges} showed that it was possible to learn a heavily compressed coreset of KVs per task, and that the learned KVs could be swapped across tasks.
 We suspect that ``swapping'' \luts layers across tasks is also possible, but we leave this for future work.